rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

 The following describes the steps required to configure custom encryption with a user provided 32-byte random key.

-Step 1: Generate a 32 byte random key and base64 encode it.
+Step 1: Generate a 32-byte random key and base64 encode it.
 If you're on Linux or macOS, run the following command:

 ```
 head -c 32 /dev/urandom | base64